janvenstermans/culturelog-backend/README.md

 docker-compose up database
 ```

-requirement for using service 'backend-rest':
+requirement for using service 'backend':

 * jar in src/docker/app
 * the name of jar is the same in the docker-compose.yml file